Learn how to gather and preserve white clover!

 White Clover Flour

-Did you know that you can make flour out of clover?
+Did you know that you can use clover as a flour substitute?
 You can use this flour to make just about anything that you use wheat flour for.

 Medicinal Uses for White Clover

 Clover has many medicinal properties… anti-bacterial, anti-inflammatory, and blood cleansing to name a few.
-Read more about them in this post.
+You can make:

 Love this!
 I, too, am on that mission to rely less on the store bought stuff.
 I have a backyard full of white clover.
 I love collecting red clover–this will be even easier!
 Thanks for sharing this.
 Can’t wait to get out and forage!